If you’re looking for the best woodworking joint to start with, try this castle joint!

-The width of this notch is the same width as the narrowing or equal to one-third of the total thickness of the wood.
+The width of this notch is the same width as the narrowing, or equal to one-third of the total thickness of the wood.

-Mark as shown in the photo below.
+Mark the lines where that notch should be, as shown in the photo below.

-Cut through the marked lines with the handsaw and remove the wood with a hammer and chisel.
+After marking these lines, you can cut through the marked lines with the handsaw and remove the wood with a hammer and chisel.